Our Executive Team

 Thuy grew up in Cabramatta and always dreamed of living and working in faraway places.
 Little did she know that even though she loved adventures abroad, her heart was always in Western Sydney.

-Thuy has worked with young people in Western Sydney for seven years, most recently managing the mentoring and driving programs at Youth Off the Streets.
+Thuy has worked with young people in Western Sydney for over a decade, most recently managing the mentoring and driving programs at Youth Off the Streets.
 Thuy loves finding ways to bring together people and resources to empower and engage young people.

 She is incredibly passionate about volunteering, having seen the difference that nurturing and positive adult relationships can have on young people.